Menu Pricing of Large Language Models: Model

-A decision maker (i.e., a buyer of LLM services) faces a unit measure of tasks indexed by $i\in[0,1]$.
-The buyer can decide on (i) how many input tokens to use for each task $i$, $x_i\geq0$, (ii) how many output tokens to use for each task, $y_i\geq0$, and (iii) how many fine-tuning tokens to use to improve the model's performance on \emph{all} tasks, $z\geq0$.
+A buyer of LLM services faces a unit measure of tasks indexed by $i\in[0,1]$.
+In our baseline setting, an LLM provider offers one type of model only.
+The buyer can decide on (i) how many \emph{inference} tokens to use for each task $i$, $x_i\in \reals^J_+$ and (ii) how many \emph{fine-tuning} tokens to use to improve the model's performance (e.g., precision) on all tasks, $z\in \reals^K_+$.
+In language models, a token is a unit of text, typically a word.

-The precision of the buyer's decision on task $i$ is given by the production function $v(x_i,y_i,z)$.
-We assume that $v$ is a commonly known production function, strictly increasing, strictly concave, with all cross-partial derivatives $v_{xy}(x_i,y_i,z),v_{xz}(x_i,y_i,z)$, and $v_{yz}(x_i,y_i,z)$ strictly positive.\footnote{For constants, subscripts refer to variables or tasks; for functions, they indicate partial derivatives.} We further assume $v(0,y,z)=v(x,0,z)=0$, $v_x(0,y,z)=v_y(x,0,z)=+\infty$, and $v_x(+\infty,y,z)=v_y(x,+\infty,z)=v_z(x,y,+\infty)=0$.
-These properties are different from scaling laws for training LLMs but capture the fundamental assumption that time and computing resources spent on a single task exhibit diminishing marginal returns. \footnote{We do not require $v(x,y,0)=0$ or $v_z(x,y,0)=+\infty$ to capture the fact that even a non-fine-tuned model can be of value and that fine-tuning benefits may be bounded.
-We also do not necessarily require $v$ to be bounded because the diminishing marginal value and strictly positive token costs ensure that the value never diverges.}